RAID 10 Data Recovery

 RAID 10 vs RAID 6

 Contrast this with RAID 6.
 RAID 6 works very similarly to RAID 5, but has an extra layer of parity calculations.
-The extra parity takes up another disk’s worth of space, spread across the disks in the array.
+The extra parity takes up another disk’s worth of space, spread across the multiple disks in the array.

 So, what if you take the four drives in the hypothetical RAID array and configure them in a RAID 6 array instead?
 Your RAID controller has to do some extra parity computations every time you write data, resulting in a bit of a performance hit.
 However, keep in mind that computers are really good at doing math, and doing it really quickly.
 It was their original raison d’être, after all.